beatwiz/pdrecaptcha/README.md

 Please check main branch for more details.

 Changes made in this branch to the main branch:
-Added CAPTCHA verification option for customer registration page using the hook
-# actionSubmitAccountBefore
-You will find a new switch button in module configuration page to enable or disable reCAPTCHA on customer registration page.
+Added CAPTCHA verification option for customer registration page using the hook "actionSubmitAccountBefore" You will find a new switch button in module configuration page to enable or disable reCAPTCHA on customer registration page.

 This hook is available since PS 1.7.1+